Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonets

 Show Me My Price

-Connecting the Gas Bayonet
+Connecting the Gas Bayonets

 The actual physical act of connecting the two gas fittings is very similar to the changing of a bayonet light globe.

-Disconnecting the Gas Bayonet
+Disconnecting the Gas Bayonets

 If You Continue to Smell Gas